betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='virtual-background'>Virtual background</a>

-A virtual background is an image (some products also support short video loops) which displays is though you are seated just in front of it.
-Some products may require a real-world constant color (typically a green) called a *green-screen* behind you.
+A virtual background is an image (some products also support short video loops) that displays as though you are seated just in front of it.
+Some products may require a real-world constant color (typically green) called a *green-screen* behind you.
 Newer products can make this feature work without requiring anything special behind you.
 In particular, you can hide a messy office by using a photo you take of your office when it was once clean.